Chapter 1 5 questions Graded in-browser Saved locally

 Unanswered

-Approximate the speed of sound as 1500 m/s.
-A ping is sent, and 2.0 s later the reflection comes back.
+Take the speed of sound as 1500 m/s.
+An echo returns 2.0 s after sound is transmitted.
 What is the one-way range to the target in meters?

 Show hint